l-hartman/information-theory/README.md

-# Information theory python scripts
+# Information theory scratch python scripts
+Nothing to see here...
+Just scratch work for hw assignments